mvolkmann/blog/src/lua.md

 {% aTargetBlank "https://love2d.org", "LÖVE" %}
 is a Lua framework for building 2D games.
+It is free and open source.
-It can be downloaded from the previous link.
+LÖVE can be downloaded from the previous link.

 For macOS, click the "64-bit zipped" link under "macOS" to download `love.app`.
 Drag this file into the "Applications" directory.